Satisfactory Academic Progress (SAP) for Financial Aid

 Duration of Financial Aid Eligibility (Maximum Timeframe 150% Rule)

-The number of Credits Attempted includes all classes taken at Western and any transferred credits regardless of whether financial aid was received while enrolled in those classes.
-Repeated classes, transfers, failed classes, withdrawals, and incompletes are also counted toward the number of Credits Attempted.
-All classes enrolled as of the Date of Record for each semester will be counted as Credits Attempted.
+The number of credits attempted includes all classes taken at Western and any transferred credits regardless of whether financial aid was received while enrolled in those classes.
+Repeated classes, transfers, failed classes, withdrawals, and incompletes are also counted toward the number of credits attempted.
+All classes enrolled as of the Date of Record for each trimester will be counted as credits attempted.

-Credits taken toward other programs are also counted in determining Maximum Timeframe status.
-Appeals for extension to the 150% Rule can be requested by completing the Academic Progress Appeal (150% Rule) form and an Academic Success Plan with the help of an advisor.
+Credits taken toward other programs are also counted in determining the Maximum Timeframe status.
+Appeals for extension to the 150% Rule can be requested by completing the Academic Progress Appeal (150% Rule) form and an Academic Success Plan with the help of an advisor or counselor in the Welcome Center.

 Failure to comply with a completed Academic Plan will result in DENIAL of future financial aid!

-If you retake a course for which you earned a C or better, contact the Financial aid Manager to determine if you are able to receive aid for this course again.
-Repeated coursework will be included when determining satisfactory academic progress.
+If a student retakes a course for which they earned a C or better, contact the Office of Student Financial Aid to determine if they are able to receive aid for this course again.
+Repeated coursework will be included when determining Satisfactory Academic Progress.